Northridge Sophomore Quarterback Earns First Collegiate Scholarship Offer - NewsBreak

 WNDU

-Bethany Christian Schools staff member dies after getting hit by vehicle in school’s parking lot
+This investment will add nearly 13,000 square feet of manufacturing space, including a new glass production line.
+Bethany Christian Schools staff member dies after getting hit by vehicle in school’s parking lot.
+Updated: 4 hours ago.
+A Bethany Christian Schools staff member died after he was hit by a...

-GOSHEN, Ind.
-(WNDU) - A Bethany Christian Schools staff member died after he was hit by a vehicle in the school’s parking lot Monday morning.
-Police were called just before 8:20 a.m. to Bethany Christian Schools, located at 2904 S. Main Street, on reports of a crash involving a pedestrian and a vehicle.

 WNDU